- Pupils will be aged between 11 and 18 years.

-- The statement will specify that the pupil exhibit emotional and behavioural difficulties.
+- The Education and Health Care Plan will specify that the pupil exhibits emotional and mental health needs

 - Pupils will normally have been assessed as being within the low average to above average ability range.